JonathanAMichaels/geneticRNN/README.md

 - I added two regularizations that were not present in the original implementation and are optional:
     - Policies are multiplied with a decay term to prevent variance explosion as a consequence of summing many normal distributions.
     - A decay term is subtracted from the policy to bring unneeded weights closer to zero.
 The general effect is to produce a power law distribution of weights as opposed to normal.

+- Mutation power decays automatically over generations and decays rapidly when no improved policy is found for a given generation.

 ## Documentation & Examples